Criptext/Monkey-SDK-Android/README.md

 ## Sending messages

+With MonkeyKit, you can easily send messages to other users.
+All you need is the receiver's session ID.
+Both parties do not need to be online at the same time, as MonkeyKit will persist the message and resend it if needed.
 You can easily send a text message using the `sendMessage()` method.
-It's 4 parameters are:
+Its 4 parameters are:
 - A string with the text message
 - A string with the session ID of the user who will receive the message
 - A string with the message to show in the push notification
 - A `JsonObject` with additional parameters to send.
-The receiver will get the exact same `JsonObject in the `params` attribute of the `MOKMessage` class.
+The receiver will get the exact same `JsonObject` in the `params` attribute of the `MOKMessage` class.
   This allows you to send customized messages.

-The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network and stores it into the database using the store message method that you implemented. this `MOKMessage` object is important because it contains the message ID and the timestamp that MonkeyKit has given to your message.
+The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network and stores it into the database using the store message method that you implemented.
+This `MOKMessage` object is important because it contains the message ID and the timestamp that MonkeyKit has given to your message.
 You can send a "Hello World" message like this: